In the tradition of the “For Dummies” books, I give you the short and sweet on trading and/or investing in IPOs:

 Instead, note the high price and the low price on the first IPO is traded.
 Those are the lines in the sand or the Darvas box around the first day of trading (see the charts below).
 The time to buy, invest, is on a close above the high of the first day with a stop loss below the high of the first day.

-That is usually a low-risk trade since the real good news comes when the stock proves it can move up from all the hype surrounding the offering itself and if it falls back the stop to exit can close by and obvious – either below the high of the opening day or below the low of the opening day depending one’s own time parameters and risk tolerance.
+That is usually a low-risk trade since the real good news comes when the stock proves it can move up from all the hype surrounding the offering itself and if it falls back the stop to exit is obvious – either below the high of the opening day or below the low of the opening day depending one’s own time parameters and risk tolerance.

 Whatever the latest stock IPO, there is nothing more to say except maybe “Keep it simple, dummy!”